JockLawrie/SpineBasedRecordLinkage.jl/README.md

 This package provides 3 functions:

 1. `run_linkage` is used to construct a spine from one or more tables and link the tables to the spine.
-   Alternatively, a prepared spine can be passed and `run_linkage` will only perform the linkage step.
+   Alternatively, an existing spine can be passed and `run_linkage` will only perform the linkage step.
    __A linkage is configured in a YAML file and can run as a script, so that users needn't write any Julia code.__

 2. `summarise_linkage_run` provides a summary report of the results of a linkage run as a CSV file.

 3. `compare_linkage_runs` provides a summary comparison of 2 linkage runs as a CSV file.

-## Linkage
+## Example

-We describe linkage configuration and execution using an example from the test suite.
+We demonstrate linkage configuration and execution using an example from the test suite.

 In the example we have a population of people (entities) using various health services (each usage is an event).